 Develop your ability in all four essential German language skill sets – reading, writing, speaking and listening – whether you are new to the language or have prior knowledge or experience.

 Taught in English, our German Studies units allow you to explore German culture, film, literature, and business.

 Broaden your knowledge of global cultures and languages by combining your studies in German with programs in French, Chinese, Japanese, Indonesian and Asian Studies also available through the School of Humanities.

-Undertake a major (eight units) or minor (four units) in German on-campus in Hobart and Launceston, or anywhere online.
+Undertake a major (eight units) in German on-campus in Hobart or Launceston.

 What careers relate to German?